 STOP IN: Frederick Visitor’s Center.
 In a former cannery warehouse, the Frederick Visitor’s Center is the epitome of repurposing – and that goes for the area of town, as well, which has moved from industry to recreation, retail, and housing of late.
 Come in to plan your visit, or just to learn a thing or two about the area in its wagon-wheel shaped exhibit hall.

-Our country’s first canonized Saint – Elizabeth Ann Seton – died in Frederick County.
+Our country’s first canonized Saint – Elizabeth Ann Seton – lived and died in Frederick County.
 The Presidential Retreat, Camp David, is nearby in Catoctin Mountain Park.
 The 620-mile National Road, built in 1811 to connect the Potomac and Ohio Rivers, came right through here.
 The man who penned the Star Spangled Banner, Francis Scott Key, is buried here (there’s a remnant of one of the “bombs bursting in air” on display).
 And during the Civil War, both sides crossed this “neutral” State numerous times when Frederick City itself was “one vast hospital.”